 Effective crisis management starts with a comprehensive crisis communication plan to address the unexpected when it comes to your employees, customers, citizens, or the public at large.
 With many factors in play during a time of crisis, an outdated crisis management plan simply won’t suffice.
 Not only does an inefficient strategy put public safety in jeopardy, but poor execution can also result in long-term damage to the organization responsible.

 A surefire way to stay ahead of any hazards is with omnichannel digital communications that allow you to reach a wide audience in a very short amount of time – with little effort.
-Before you read on, it may be worth your while to explore platforms that allow you to send text messages, emails, post safety messages to social media channels, automate public safety alerts, notify emergency services, collect valuable data analytics, and more.
+Before you read on, it may be worth your while to explore platforms that allow you to send text messages and emails, post safety messages to social media channels, automate public safety alerts, notify emergency services, collect valuable data analytics, and more.

 No matter which path you choose, when the following seven steps have been accounted for, you can expect to see your emergency responses increase in effectiveness and efficiency.